The governing body of Medmerry School applies the regulations on admissions fairly and equally to all those who wish to attend this school.

 2.2 The only restriction we place on entry is that of number.
 If the number of children applying for entry exceeds the places available, we enforce the procedure set out in 2.3 in order to determine whether a child is accepted or not.
 It is our wish to allow parents the right to have a place at the school of their choice.
 However, this is not always possible, due to demand being greater than school places available.

 2.3 All applications will be treated on merit and in a sensitive manner.
-Should we be oversubscribed we will choose those living nearest to school by way of a straight line.
+Should we be oversubscribed in any category, we will choose those living nearest to school by way of a straight line.
 A catchment map is published on the school website.

 The Medmerry School panel accept children using the following criteria: